 A text-alert service for DC’s homeless community is tracking which services are still open during the COVID-19 outbreak

-This article was featured in the April 1 digital-only edition of the Street Sense.
-The current digital-only edition will be available at streetsensemedia.org/Digital until it is safe to resume person-to-person sales.
+This article was featured in the April 1 digital-only edition of Street Sense.
+Until it is safe to resume person-to-person sales, you’ll always be able to find the current digital-only edition at streetsensemedia.org/Digital.
 Thank you for reading!
 Please continue to support our vendors through our mobile app (streetsensemedia.org/App).

 Acomprehensive list of which D.C. service providers are remaining open during the COVID-19 outbreak was published on Sunday by the Arlington-based nonprofit behind the District’s text-message alert system for the homeless community, Hope One Source.

 The guide details the operating status of 44 different service providers, including everything from soup kitchens and meal programs to shelters and housing assistance.
 Among the information available for most of the providers is each organization’s contact information, their hours of operation on each day of the week and any changes to the regular services they provide.

 As cases of COVID-19 in the District continue to increase and local schools, churches, libraries, and all non-essential businesses have been ordered shut, several organizations that provide essential services to homeless people have stayed open.
 As of March 23, there were 137 positive cases of the coronavirus in D.C.